andreasdominik/HermesMQTT.jl/docs/src/makeskill.md

 # How to write a new skill

-Because of the fact that all HermesMQTT skills are executed within the same Julia process, ther is some more overhead in the code of the skills compared to standalone Python skills.
+Because of the fact that all HermesMQTT skills are executed within the same Julia process, there is some more overhead in the code of the skills compared to standalone Python skills.

 To support skill development, the framework comes with a generator